 The ranger told them that the log had washed out last year and once again recommended the gear, but the group dismissed the information and started the 9.5-mile hike without ropes or harnesses.” – St George News

-But then you get a story like this one.
+Just when you think people have gotten the message and will start acting more responsible in National Parks you get a story like this one.
 A group ignores a ranger’s sincere advice, even telling them their planned route into the popular route known as ‘The Subway‘ was no longer possible.
 But does that stop them?
 HELL NO!
 They’re on a mission from God and they’re going to get in that damn canyon come hell or flash flood.

 View this post on Instagram